-3.1 Location
+3.1 LOCATION

-This Arc Spray System is designed for remote location operation; the feed unit can be located near the work site while the power supply can be located outside the dust environment.
+This arc spray system is designed for remote location operation; the feed unit can be located near the work site while the power supply can be located outside the dust environment.
+It can also be close coupled for shop work.

-3.2 Power Supply
+3.2 POWER SUPPLY